Overview of Environmental Systems Science

 - Urban ecology researcher

 - Air quality and assessment expert

 * Please Note: Some of these carers might require education beyond a Bachelor's degree.

-Students graduating from the Earth Systems Science program demonstrate the following:
+Students graduating from the Environmental Systems Science program demonstrate the following:

 - Foundational knowledge of physics, chemistry, biology, and mathematics related to Earth systems that supports a working knowledge of basic research methodologies, data analysis, and interpretation for a variety of Earth-related data.